"Bill Randle was a legend in radio at that time [in the 1950s]." -- Peter Guralnick

 This publication is only available on a DVD-ROM exclusively from this website.

-The author of the disc, Roger Lee Hall, is a longtime music preservationist and a former disc jockey who had a radio program with music from the 1930s, 1940s and 1950s.
+The author of the disc, Roger Lee Hall, is a longtime music preservationist, film music critic, and a former disc jockey who had a radio program playing pop and film music from the 1930s, 1940s and 1950s.

 The Pied Piper of Cleveland: